Referrals & Links

 Habitability (Minimum Housing Standards)

-If you wrote to your landlord about the serious health and safety defects in your unit or complex, and repairs were either not made within 30 days, or are inadequate, then click on the following link.
+If you have written to your landlord about the serious health and safety defects in your unit or complex, and repairs were either not made within 30 days, or are inadequate, then you may report the defects to local code enforcement.
 Click here

 If that does not resolve the matter, then you may apply for legal help.